NeTissues/DS-with-Microservices-and-Docker/README.md

 # DS-with-Microservices-and-Docker
-Repository containing an e-commerce application using microservices, docker, Spring boot and JPA for the Distributed systems course at University
+Repository containing an e-commerce application using microservices, Docker, Spring Boot and JPA for the Distributed Systems course at University